DanielRios549/pibsi/README.txt

-When clone the repository, do these actions:
+When clone the repository, install gulp and his dependencies.

-1 - Install gulp and bower.
-2 - Install gulp and bower dependencies.
-3 - Execute the gulp task called "bower" to get only files needed and send then to repository, only once
+You can install bower to update the components, if you do this, execute the gulp task called "bower" to get only files needed and send then to repository, only once

-After do these actions, you won't use any file on "bower_components" folder, because the gulp task called "bower" will copy only the files that the project needs.
+You won't use any file on "bower_components" folder, because the gulp task called "bower" will copy only the files that the project needs.

 Use gulp task called "sass" to compile sass style to a css file.